If you’ve been following the blog for a while, you’ve probably noticed that I like to do stuff to my hair. A lot.

 11.Chart plotting/book mapping: Map out your book.

-a.Character-oriented mapping (for each significant character): Desire (conscious, unconscious), strengths, obstacles to reach desire, three actions s/he takes to achieve desire, and overall contribution to plot or protagonist this character makes.
+a.Character-oriented mapping (for each significant character): Desire (conscious, unconscious), strengths, obstacles to reach desire, three actions they take to achieve desire, and overall contribution to plot or protagonist this character makes.

 12.Book map (outline) the action of the book scene-by-scene.